-Anyways, I had longer hose to draw water up with, but that didn’t work.
+Anyways, I had a longer hose to draw water up with, but that didn’t work.
 While out on the water today I took my knife and cut the hose to about 3″.
-I don’t know if it’s even needed..
-I ended up dumping the hole thing in the water and water started pouring in!
+Is it even needed?
+I ended up dumping the whole thing in the water and water started pouring in!
 I did attach alligator clips to power this – so no switch.
-I only wanted this to be temporary since I won’t be using it but a few times throughout the day.
+This is temporary as it would have limited use throughout the day.

-Keep in mind a few things.. the braided hose I used is expensive stuff, and you don’t need to use this kind.
+Keep in mind a few things.. the braided hose I used is expensive stuff, and you don’t need to use this kind when building a livewell.
 This was all I could find on the aisle I was on (I built this thing in my head while in the store).